 To get started, the mobile clinic will visit Colony Park and Creedmoor.
 The bus will park at Turner Roberts Recreation Center (7201 Colony Park Dr.) and Barbara Jordan Elementary (6711 Johnny Morris Rd.) three days per week, and at the Creedmoor Community Center in the Del Valle area (12511 FM 1625) two days per week.
 The days and times haven’t been determined yet.

 In addition to buying the mobile health clinic, Central Health is also purchasing a prefabricated modular clinic that will be placed on leased land in Austin’s Colony/Greater Hornsby Bend.
-Through a partnership with Travis County Emergency Services District 4, the health center will be located next to the fire station at 14312 Hunter’s Bend Road Austin, Texas 78723.
-Central Health is also planning to purchase land and/or partner with other organizations to build permanent centers in other parts of the county including Austin’s Colony/Greater Hornsby Bend and Pflugerville.
+Through a partnership with Travis County Emergency Services District 4, the health center will be located next the fire station at 14312 Hunter’s Bend Road Austin, Texas 78723.
+Central Health is also planning to purchase land and partner with other organizations to build permanent centers in other parts of the county including Austin’s Colony/Greater Hornsby Bend and Pflugerville.
 “We couldn’t do this without the community,” Wallace added.
 “Decisions about where to expand services are based on sound data and robust community input.”
-Earlier this year, Central Health-funded CommUnityCare Health Centers started a home visit pilot program in neighborhoods in the Austin’s Colony/Greater Hornsby Bend area.
+Earlier this year, Central Health-funded CommUnityCare Health Centers started a home visit pilot program in neighborhoods in the Greater Hornsby Bend area.

 “Health doesn’t just happen in a clinic or hospital,” said Central Health Board Chair Dr. Guadalupe Zamora, a physician practicing in East Austin for 30 years.
 “The world is changing and so must the way we deliver health care.
 We have to meet people where they live and work to ensure they have access to quality care that fits their lifestyle, not to mention all of the other things that determine a person’s health like access to healthy food, safe housing, education and so much more.”